Never Miss a New Post.

 The rest, so they say, is history.

-It isn’t easy to stand up in front of the world and talk about your truth, but if doing so can clear an easier path for others to do the same, then it is well worth it.
+It isn’t easy to stand up in front of the world and speak your truth, but if doing so can clear an easier path for others to do the same, then it is well worth it.

 OF THE MONTH